robertangeles/prompts/write_essay.md

 # OUTPUT FORMAT

-- Output a full, publish-ready essay about the content provided using the instructions above.
+- Output a full, publish-ready essay with a maximum of 525 words about the content provided using the instructions above in British English.

 - Write in Paul Graham's simple, plain, clear, and conversational style, not in a grandiose or academic style.

 - Use absolutely ZERO cliches or jargon or journalistic language like "In a world...", "So the next time...", "Next time...", "In the...", "The key is...", etc.